Yagisan/Sim-Settlements-City-Plans/README.md

 * IDEK's Logistics Station may not build.
 It goes in the workshop room.
 * Mytigo's Scavenger Support may not build.
 It goes next to the vault entrance.
 * Mytigo's Scavenger Support recruitment system is recommended to recruit settlers directly to the vault.
 Otherwise move them from other settlements.
+* You need to leave the settlement and re-enter for the lighting to update.
 <br/>

 **Levels:** 3